dbj-systems/dbj--nanolib/docs/valstat_concept.md

  | 3   | `{ {   } , { b } }` | second |
  | 4   | `{ {   } , {   } }` | empty  |

-Above are the four (4) possible states in which instance of the core structure can exist.
+Above are the four (4) possible states in which instance of the core generic structure can exist.

 #### Error is a state of return